gatling/frontline-doc/content/reference/current/plugins/script/index.md

 You need to give 3 parameters to the script:

-- frontLine url: address of your FrontLine, for example: https://demo-beta.gatling.io
+- frontLine url: address of your Gatling Enterprise, for example: https://demo-beta.gatling.io
-- api token: FrontLine API token created with permission **All**.
-To fetch the API Token, refer to the section Managing API Tokens in the FrontLine User Guide.
+- api token: Gatling Enterprise API token created with permission **All**.
+To fetch the API Token, refer to the section Managing API Tokens in the Gatling Enterprise User Guide.
 - simulation id: id of the simulation you want to start.
 You can get this id on the simulation table, with the {{< icon clipboard >}} icon.

 ## Script